thesandboxgame/sandbox-smart-contracts/packages/core/docs/howto/running-lottery.md

     }
     ```

-The winners are displayed in a json containing the list of adresses
+The winners are displayed in a json containing the list of addresses

 !!! example
     ```json